Supporting well-being and healing through meditation and mindful communication

 Talks, Classes & Retreats

-I offer one-on-one meditation sessions for:
+I offer limited one-on-one mindfulness coaching sessions for folks who:

 If you are interested in private sessions, book a connection call.
 You can also read more about the offering and pricing here.